rizemon/tp/docs/team/arraysius.md

 ### New Features / Functionalities
 - Implemented the `ModuleManager` class along with tests.
-   - What it does: Manages all module related activities (e.g. retriving all modules, preparing module for the `select` command).
+   - What it does: Manages all module related activities (e.g. retrieving all modules, preparing module for the `select` command).
    - Justficiation: Serves as the centralised location to conduct all module management activities.
    - Pull request: ([#43](https://github.com/AY2122S1-CS2113T-T10-3/tp/pull/43))
 - Added the `select`, `list` and `recipe deselect` commands along with tests.